paldepind/composable.el/README.md

 # Basic usage

 composable.el ships with a default set of keybindings.
-These are activated by `composable-mark-mode`.
-Using `composable-mark-mode` is optional—it contains nothing but bindings.
+These are activated by `composable-mode`.
+Using `composable-mode` is optional—it contains nothing but bindings.
 The mode overwrites a bunch of default Emacs bindings with composable variants.
-For instance
+For instance <kbd>C-w</kbd>
-<kbd>C-w</kbd> is bound to `composable-kill-region`.
-Invocations must
-be proceeded by an object.
+is bound to `composable-kill-region`.
+Invocations must be proceeded by an object.
 For instance <kbd>C-w C-e</kbd> kill to end of line.

 Here are a few examples of usage.
 Refer to the tables with key bindings below to see the entire set of default commands.